 Whether a patient agreed to these surgeries was also irrelevant.
 In 1933, one article in a medical journal recounted a surgery to lower a young man’s undescended left testicle.
 When the physicians opened him up, they discovered he had a uterus.
 The doctors “voted” that the patient was therefore more female than male, and opened his scrotal sac expecting to find an ovary.
 Instead, they found a testicle.
 As the young man’s body lay open, the surgeons “voted” again, decided that he was more male than female and removed any female organs—all without his knowledge or consent.

 As more women began to have their babies in hospitals instead of at home, doctors started to perform medically unnecessary “corrective” surgeries on intersex infants rather than waiting until late adolescence or adulthood, when a person might object.
 These types of surgeries peaked in the 1950s, with some doctors continuing to operate on intersex patients as they grew up, and continue today.
 “These surgeries serve primarily social rather than medical goals,” Reis notes.

 We can’t know how surgery would’ve changed Hall’s life had they been subjected to it as a baby in Britain, but it's now clear that forced “corrective” gender surgeries can cause physical and psychological damage.
 “Every time you’re cutting into healthy tissue it creates scarring, and whenever there’s scarring it greatly increases risk of complications,” says Kimberly Zieselman, the executive director of interACT: Advocates for Intersex Youth and an intersex person herself.

-Activists have called on states to ban infant surgeries that aren’t medically necessary, and in 2020, California will be the first state to consider such a ban.
+Intersex activists have called on states to ban infant surgeries that aren’t medically necessary for the roughly one in 2,000 babies whose bodies reveal intersex characteristics, and in 2020, California will be the first state to consider such a ban.
 It is already one of several states that issues “non-binary” birth certificates.